Lay betting is an interesting topic, perhaps because we don’t hear a lot about it from our group of betting experts.

 - Convert those probabilities into rated prices

 Mathematically, this is the way to make money from racing.
-If your probabilities and rated prices are more accurate than the market, the maths will deliver a profit when you secure an over-lay.
+If your probabilities and rated prices are consistently more accurate than the market, you will make money on the punt.

 So shouldn’t it also work the other way around?

-You can lay horses on Betfair, so if you have an under-lay… the horse will win less often than the market price says, and you’ll finish up in front.
+You can lay horses on Betfair, so if you have a genuine under-lay… the horse will win less often than the market price says, and you’ll finish up in front.
 Right?

-Yet looking at how many of the Champion Bets racing analysts bet, few of them engage lay betting on a consistent basis.
+Yet looking at how many of the Champion Bets racing analysts bet, few of them actually lay bet on a consistent basis.
 Why is that?

 Lay betting: Cameron O’Brien, Key Bets